BlickLabs/Development-Standards/README.md

 > _In case you're working on front-end and a lot of resources like images, fonts, etc. we will understand.
 Otherwise, the team must evaluate if the PR can be accepted._

 * We encourage to follow the next branching convention.
-  * Core: In case you're modifying something related with the core of the application, kinda critical and implies a test.
+  * _**Core**_: In case you're modifying something related with the core of the application, kinda critical and implies a test.

   > core/NumberOfIssue-InWhatIAmWorkingOn-whoIsworking

   > core/12-RefactoringLoginProcess-jresendiz

-  * feature: Related with a user store or feature.
+  * _**Feature**_: Related with a user store or feature.
 A description must appear on the github issue, implies tests.

   > feature/NumberOfIssue-WhichUserStorieOrFeature-whoIsworking

   > feature/3-AdminCanLinkFacebookAccount-jresendiz

-  * bugfix: When there's a bug or unexpected behavior that must be changed.
+  * _**Bugfix**_: When there's a bug or unexpected behavior that must be changed.
 Sometimes implies a test, depends on the bug.

   > bugfix/NumberOfIssue-WhatIsTheBugAbout-whoIsworking